 with a bald head, that's all I have to say.

 I did A Million Ways to Die in the West

 with Seth MacFarlane.

 Obviously, I'm not on the top 10 list of comedy people

 that people are gonna go after.

 I mean, have you not seen my movies?

-were actually happy after watching one of my movies
+actually happy after watching one of my movies,

-they're just adding, handing out Percocets to people,
+They're just handing out Percocets to people, like,

 I've never been a fan of bringing anything home,